giacomo/ai-bestie/README.md

 # AI Bestie

-AI Bestie is a desktop chat application that provides a friendly interface to interact with AI language models through OpenRouters API.
+AI Bestie is a desktop chat application that provides a friendly interface to interact with free AI language models through OpenRouters API.
 Chat naturally with AI assistants in your preferred language with a clean, intuitive interface.

 ## Features
 - Seamless AI Conversations: Create and manage multiple chat conversations with AI models